Lamartio/Glyph/README.md

 These elements are bundled in an object called `GlyphScope`.
 When you check the `GlyphScope` signature you will see it receives 4 type parameters.
 Lets go over them one by one:

 - **P**arent: For Android this is usually a ViewGroup since it can add and remove child views.
-- **A**ctions: As desribed above, these are mostly the actions you need trigger when the user clicks or swipes
+- **R**esources: As desribed above, these are mostly the actions you need trigger when the user clicks or swipes
 - **I**nput: The state that is used in your whole presentation layer.
 - **O**utput: The state that is used to render a specific part of the view tree.
 Traditionally this is the state of your `Fragment` or `UIViewController`.
 This parameter becomes important when your application grows, but initially you don't need to use it.

-When you start a new application you will define your presentation state and your actions.
-If you have an existent app or a boilerplate project, you can use your `Dagger`'s AppComponent as your actions.
+When you start a new application you will define your presentation state and your resources.
+If you have an existent app or a boilerplate project, you can use your `Dagger`'s AppComponent as your resources.
 For simplicity the below examples use a class called `Actions`.

 ```kotlin
 data class State(val count: Int = 0)